US STOCKS-Wall St climbs, S&P 500 posts best week since July

 The Dow Jones industrial average rose 102.69 points, or 0.63 percent, to 16,433.09, the S&P 500 gained 8.76 points, or 0.45 percent, to 1,961.05 and the Nasdaq Composite added 26.09 points, or 0.54 percent, to 4,822.34.

-For the week, the Dow was up 2.1 percent, the S&P was up 2.1 percent and the Nasdaq was up 3.0 percent.
+For the week, the S&P was up 2.1 percent and the Nasdaq rose 3.0 percent, registering their biggest weekly percentage gains since mid-July.
+The Dow was up 2.1 percent for the week, its best weekly percentage increase since late March.

+Stocks have been volatile since China devalued its currency in August amid concerns of sputtering growth in the world’s second-largest economy.
+The S&P 500 has had moves of at least 1 percent in 11 sessions since Aug.
+20.

 The Fed has said it will raise rates when it sees a sustained economic recovery, especially in the job market.